IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 ### Intent.Entities

-This module realized Domain entities as C# classes, which are used by this model.
+This module generated domain entities as C# classes, which are used by this model.

 ### Intent.EntityFrameworkCore.Repositories